RoberAgro/RankineLab/README.md

 ## Getting started

 The best way to learn how to use `RankineLab` is to open one of the [examples](examples/) and start playing around with the different parameters and settings.
 The examples have plenty of comments to guide the users and help them understand how the code works.
+You can use the example scripts as a template to start your own projects.

 ## Mathematical background

-Check out the [technical note](RankineLab_technical_note.pdf) if you want to learn more about the formulation of the optimization problem and the thermodynamic modeling behind `RankOpt`.
+Check out the [technical note](./docs/RankineLab_technical_note.pdf) if you want to learn more about the formulation of the optimization problem and the thermodynamic modeling behind `RankOpt`.

 ## License